Project documentation with Markdown.

 mkdocs.yml, and a folder named

-docs that will contain our documentation source files.
+docs that will contain your documentation source files.
 Right now the

 folder just contains a single documentation page, named

-MkDocs comes with a built-in webserver that lets you preview your documentation
+MkDocs comes with a built-in dev-server that lets you preview your documentation

 as you work on it.
-We start the webserver by making sure we're in the same
+Make sure you're in the same directory as the

-The webserver also supports auto-reloading, and will rebuild your documentation whenever anything in the configuration file, documentation directory or theme directory changes.
+The dev-server also supports auto-reloading, and will rebuild your documentation whenever anything in the configuration file, documentation directory, or theme directory changes.

 mkdocs.yml.
 Change the

-Once you hit reload in the browser you'll see your new site name take effect.
+Your browser should immediately reload, and you'll see your new site name take effect.

-Let's also add a second page to our documentation:
+Now add a second page to your documentation:

-We'd like our documentation site to include some navigation headers, so we'll edit the configuration file and add some information about the order and title to use for out headers:
+edit the configuration file and add some information about the order, title, and

 site_name: MkLorum pages: - Home: index.md - About: about.md